“Fear less, hope more;

-The obvious point, and that’s why we didn’t include it in the first positions.
-The name of the old district is Gamla and it was earlier the whole of Stockholm.
-The first houses were built in the 13th century under the protection of the castle that Birger Jarl had built to guard the entrance to Lake Mälaren.
-The streets of the old district are touristy and crowded, but it is nevertheless definitely a must.
+This is the obvious point, and that’s why we didn’t include it in the first positions.
+The name of the old district is Gamla and it was earlier in the whole of Stockholm.
+Here, the first houses were built in the 13th century under the protection of the castle that Birger Jarl had built to guard the entrance to Lake Mälaren.
+These streets of the old district are touristy and crowded, but it is nevertheless definitely a must.
 Take a seat in a café, grab a cold beer and see why Stockholm is called Venice of the North.

 6. Nordiska Museum

 Here in Framey we already collected a board with cultural destinations in Stockholm.
 Another suggestion there is the Nordiska Museum, a collection of things that show cultural and people’s history in Sweden.
 Besides it, you will also find a restaurant, a museum shop, places for kids, 1940 flat in full size, a library, and an archive.
 Take an audio guide in more than 10 languages and dive into Scandinavian traditions!
 In our opinion, the most interesting collection is of Sami, the first people in Northern Scandinavia.

 This park is a popular lunch spot during spring and summer when it is full of students.
 If you want to get to know other younger people, this is your place.
 Here is a large statue of playwright August Strindberg, a cynical writer with quirky unusual metaphors.
 But even if you don’t know him yet, you will find this park a lovely place to chill on green grass not far from the city center.